Ruby Dhalla

-Ruby Dhalla (born February 18, 1974) is a Canadian chiropractor and former politician.
+Ruby Dhalla (born February 18, 1974) is a Canadian businesswoman and politician.
 She served as the Member of Parliament for Brampton—Springdale in the House of Commons of Canada from 2004 to 2011 as a member of the Liberal Party.
 Dhalla and British Columbia Conservative MP Nina Grewal were the first Sikh women to serve in the House of Commons of Canada.

 She was defeated by Conservative Parm Gill in the 2011 federal election.
+On January 22, 2025, she announced her candidacy in the 2025 Liberal Party of Canada leadership election.
+Dhalla was disqualified on February 21, 2025.
+Ruby Dhalla was removed from Liberal leadership race after being accused of violating the Canada Elections Act, as well as "other election finance matters, non-disclosure of material facts and inaccurate financial reporting” including failing to disclose the involvement of a non-Canadian citizen in her campaign which could amount to foreign interference during an election.

 Early life

-Dhalla was born in Winnipeg, Manitoba, to an immigrant family from Punjab, India.
+Dhalla was born in Winnipeg, Manitoba.
 She first attracted international attention in 1984, when she was ten years old and living in Winnipeg's north end.
-When Indian soldiers took part in military actions at Punjab's Golden Temple, Dhalla wrote a letter to Indian Prime Minister Indira Gandhi, advocating for peace and justice.
+After Indian soldiers took part in military action at the Golden Temple in Amritsar, Dhalla wrote a letter to Indira Gandhi, then Prime Minister of India, advocating for peace and justice.

-Gandhi personally replied to Dhalla's letter and referred to it at a press conference held in the months before her assassination, inviting Dhalla to visit India; however, Gandhi was assassinated before Dhalla arrived.

-She attended McMaster University for her first year of university on a full scholarship.
-Dhalla then resumed her remaining studies at the University of Winnipeg and received a Bachelor of Science degree in biochemistry with a minor in political science from the University of Winnipeg in 1995 and was also short listed as a Rhodes Scholarship Nominee from Manitoba.
-She instead moved to Toronto in the same year, and graduated with a Doctor of Chiropractic from the Canadian Memorial Chiropractic College in 1999.
-Upon graduating she started a chain of multidisciplinary health care clinics in the Greater Toronto Area.
+Dhalla attended McMaster University for her first year of university on a full scholarship.
+She then resumed studies at the University of Winnipeg and received a Bachelor of Science degree in biochemistry, with a minor in political science, in 1995.
+She instead moved to Toronto in the same year, and graduated as a Doctor of Chiropractic from the Canadian Memorial Chiropractic College in 1999.
+Upon graduating she started a chain of private multidisciplinary healthcare clinics in the Greater Toronto Area.